A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 What to expect

-By the end of your postgraduate training you'll gain a Certificate of Completion of Training (CCT) in neurology and internal medicine with sub-specialty accreditation in stroke, which enables you to register on the GMC specialist register and apply for substantive consultant-level posts in neurology, internal medicine or stroke.
-The curriculum changed in 2022, so if you're training under the old curriculum, you will receive a CCT in neurology only.
+After successfully completing specialty training, you'll gain a Certificate of Completion of Training (CCT) in neurology and internal medicine with sub-specialty accreditation in stroke, which enables you to register on the GMC specialist register and apply for substantive consultant-level posts in neurology, internal medicine or stroke.

 Skills